 - Travel home is delayed by your carrier and you miss your rescheduled departure because you need to get your pet's tapeworm treatment repeated.

 Five top tips when travelling with your pet

-- Get your pet used to their travel carrier before you leave.
-Or if your dog is travelling in the boot of the car try to leave it room to stand up and lie down comfortably.
+- Get your pet used to its travel carrier before you leave.
+Or if your pet is travelling in the boot of the car, try to leave it room to stand up and lie down comfortably.

-- Make sure your dog wears an identification tag at all times.
+- Make sure your pet wears an identification tag at all times.
 Update the tag with the contact details of your holiday destination.

 - Try to exercise your dog and give it an opportunity to go to the toilet before a long journey.

 - Check your pet insurance to make sure your pet is covered when overseas.